 The Work Track notes that Work Track 2 of the New gTLD Subsequent Procedures PDP Working Group is considering two-character letter-number combinations.

-.
+This recommendation is consistent with the GNSO policy contained in the Introduction of New Generic Top-Level Domains policy recommendations from 8 August 2007.
+It is consistent with provisions in the 2012 Applicant Guidebook.

 Recommendation #1 initial consensus level designation: